kimuori/SocketChatRoomAssignment/README.md

 There can be additonal functions such as storing username and password.
 This feature has not been implemented.

-There are other files in here that are copies, skepeton code, and redundant.
+There are other files in here that are copies, skeleton code, and redundant.
 I do not have time to get around it to polish this project and remove the files.
 Please take this repository with a grain of salt!